lucashsg77/challenge-backend-node/DOCUMENTATION.md

 ## CI/CD Pipeline

 A GitHub Actions workflow is provided to run tests, build your Docker image, and push it to Docker Hub on pushes to the `main` branch.
 Ensure you configure the necessary secrets (e.g., `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`) in your GitHub repository settings.
+At the moment I'm using my personal dockerhub account to test it out.

 ## Tests